risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-database.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-alter-database/" />
 </head>

-Use the `ALTER DATABASE` command to do the following operations on a database：
+Use the `ALTER DATABASE` command to do the following operations on a database:

 + change the owner